In this tutorial, you will learn how to replace fragments in the FrameLayout layout in Android.

 protected void setFragment(Fragment fragment) { android.support.v4.app.FragmentTransaction trans = getSupportFragmentManager().beginTransaction(); trans.replace(R.id.fragment_container, fragment); trans.commit(); } |

-And to set it (from the navbar onNavigationItemSelected(), you do this:
+And to set it (from the navbar onNavigationItemSelected()

 1 2 3 |